Religion

 And having said these things, Lir left the people in their city, to do these things, and so it was.

-Religion in Rebma is a quieter, more contemplative affair than in most places.
-Rebma is a place of the past, and its religion looks backwards to the lessons of history and the words Lir left when he took his leave.
-Since his final commandments can be summarized as 'sit tight and wait,' religion in Rebma tends towards a few simple expressions of faith:
+Religion is a quietly contemplative part of a Rebman's everyday life, based on thousands of years of untarnished belief they are the Sea's Chosen.
+As Rebma is the keeper of the Past, so its religion looks backwards to the lessons of history and the words Lir left when He took His leave.
+Since His final commandments could be summarized as 'sit tight and wait,' followers prescribe a few simple expressions of faith:

 • Wait for the time when Above and Below are joined, and watch for the signs.